b2ihealthcare/snow-owl/docs/api/snomed/concepts.md

 #### `descriptions()`

 Expands all descriptions associated with the concept, and adds them to a collection resource (that includes an element limit and a total hit count) under the property `descriptions`.
 These can also be retrieved separately by the use of the [SNOMED CT Description API](descriptions.md).

 {% hint style="warning" %}
-The collection resource's `limit` and `total` values are set to the same value because a description fetch limit can not be set via a property expand option.
+The collection resource's `limit` and `total` values are set to the same value (the number of descriptions returned for the concept) because a description fetch limit can not be set via a property expand option.
 {% endhint %}

 The following expand options are supported within `descriptions(...)`:

 - `active: true | false`

 Controls whether only active or inactive descriptions should be included in the response.
+(If both are required, do not set any value for this expand property.)

 - `typeId: "{expression}"`